Vulnerability Scanning in your CI/CD Pipeline - Part One

 The next step would be to prepare the CD Abstraction Model with another Cloud Provider representing where Nexus IQ is installed.
 The rationale behind this would allow the Nexus IQ steps to be part of a managed Workflow in Harness.

 Setup -> Cloud Providers -> + Add Cloud Provider.
 The type is Physical Data Center.
-Can name the Provider “Nexus IQ DC”.
+Name the Provider “Nexus IQ DC”.

 Once you hit Submit, the Nexus IQ DC will appear.